oicr-gsi/shesmu/plugin-tsv/README.md

 return the matching object in `"values"`, or the empty optional if none matches.
 The `"defaults"` object can provide values that are used if not provided in the individual `"values"` objects.

+Normally, if a key is not present in `"values"`, the function will return an empty optional.
+If `"missingUsesDefaults"` is true, then, the values in `"defaults"` will be provided instead.
+This requires that *all* values in the `"types"` have a default value (or are optional).